FluxML/Flux.jl/docs/src/training/train_api.md

 Flux.Optimise.train!(loss, model, data, opt; cb)
 ```

+`train!` uses [`@progress`](https://github.com/JuliaLogging/ProgressLogging.jl) which should show a progress bar in VSCode.
+To see one in a terminal, you will need to install [TerminalLoggers.jl](https://github.com/JuliaLogging/TerminalLoggers.jl)
+and follow its setup instructions.

 The new version of Flux's training code was written as an independent package, called Optimisers.jl.
 However, at present all Flux models contain parameter arrays (such as `Array`s and `CuArray`s)
 which can be updated in-place.
 Thus objects returned by `update!` can be ignored.